k8s-101/workshop/sections/5-helm-the-package-manager-for-kubernetes.md

 This will install the chart **stable/nginx-ingress**, create a release named **nginx** and override the default values with values.yaml.

-4. Lets get the external ip address, by running: `kubectl --namespace default get services nginx-nginx-ingress-controller`.
+4. Lets get the external ip address, by running: `kubectl get services nginx-nginx-ingress-controller`.

 ### Useful helm commands

-All helm commands is described [here](https://helm.sh/docs/helm/#helm)
+All helm commands is described [here](https://helm.sh/docs/helm/#helm), but some useful ones are listed below.

 - [helm install](hhttps://helm.sh/docs/helm/#helm-install) - install a helm chart.
 - [helm ls](https://helm.sh/docs/helm/#helm-status) - lists all helm releases